-We want all parental concerns resolved in an expedient and fair manner.
-When appropriate, any concern should be directed through your student's teacher first.
-An administrator will not act on your behalf until a parent has discussed the concern with the teacher.
+Concerns should begin with the teacher first.
+An administrator will not act on your behalf until a parent has discussed the concern with the individual.

 The following tips from the U.S. Department of Education will help you effectively address your concerns: